gradient-pulse/phi-mesh/experiments/rgpx_proof_proto/cmb_phase_dagger/results/headline_findings.md

 ## Current findings (MF V0+V1)

-### Observed vs phase-only null: strong deviation (OPEN, attribution pending)
+### Observed vs phase-only null: strong deviation (established)
-Observed Planck PR3 lensing φ_lm deviates strongly from the phase-only surrogate null.
+Observed Planck PR3 lensing φ_lm deviates strongly from the phase-only surrogate null across the ℓmax sweep.
+This is a stable and replicated result of the MF V0+V1 pipeline.

+### Observed vs Gaussian controls: morphology-sensitive separation (established)
+Gaussian synthetic controls (Cℓ-matched nulls) do not reproduce the observed morphology-sensitive regime under the same MF pipeline.
+The strongest separation is carried by morphology-sensitive diagnostics, especially:
+- **D1_L2**
+- **Z_mf**

+### Observed vs ΛCDM reconstruction cohort: comparative closeness (conservative baseline)
+Under end-to-end ΛCDM reconstruction controls, the observed cohort remains comparatively close to the ΛCDM reconstruction cohort on the same morphology-sensitive diagnostics.
+This supports a conservative interpretation:
+- the MF pipeline is detecting real morphology structure,
+- but the current evidence does not justify a unique generative mismatch claim.

+### Interpretation at this stage
+The MF pipeline has demonstrated **operational advantage** as a morphology-sensitive discriminator (especially relative to Gaussian controls), while preserving attribution discipline under end-to-end ΛCDM reconstruction comparators.
+In the paper’s terminology, this supports a **pre-metric** descriptive layer that extends standard metric summaries without replacing them.

 **Reference observed run (lmax=256):**
 - run_id: **22174563334** (no selftest)